jgmalcolm/jgmalcolm.github.io/_drafts/negotiations.md

       responses ready.
       * You'll know what's important to you, and what you can giveaway for leverage.
+      * Similarly, figure out what's important to the other party and where you two might run into conflict.
     * During the negotiation, the more time you spend thinking, the less time you're reading the other party.
     * Time spent here differentiates the top negotiators from the good ones.